Jack Ponti: Career

 During the last period of popularity of glam metal, he was deeply involved with American glam metal bands Skid Row and Nelson.
 In 1991 he retired from the music business for a few years.
 During this time he built a gym, a martial arts school, and devoted his energies to martial arts and dogs, especially the rare breed Fila Brasileiro.

 He came back in 1996, approaching the music business as a talent manager and record label owner.
 In 1998, he founded CazzyDog Management and became the manager of R&B artist and Grammy Awards winner India.Arie who was nominated for a record 7 Grammy awards as a debut artist, a record that is still held by her today.
 Other clients in the CazzyDog roster included: Boyz II Men, Az Yet, Mike E., Pru, and Scarface.
 Amongst the writer/producers they managed were Carlos (Six July) Broady.
 N.O.
 Joe Johnson, Mary Brown, all of the writers under Teddy Riley, and a host of others.

 In 2004 he founded both Bardic Records and the Platform Group.
 Both companies were designed to work within the ever expanding "indie" sector.
 Both ventures were dismantled after a reconfiguration.

-He is currently the CEO of Merovingian Music, a non-genre record label founded in 2006, with strong partnerships within the industry and a roster of pop, indie rock, hip hop and heavy metal artists.
-Merovingian Music currently has joint ventures with both Capitol Records and Jive Records and has recently merged with C.E Music, a label owned by David Letterman's Worldwide Pants production company.
+Ponti was later the CEO of Merovingian Music, a non-genre record label founded in 2006, with strong partnerships within the industry and a roster of pop, indie rock, hip hop and heavy metal artists.
+Merovingian Music had joint ventures with both Capitol Records and Jive Records and later merged with C.E Music, a label owned by David Letterman's Worldwide Pants production company.

+Ponti died on October 7, 2024, at the age of 66.